booch-self/self-concepts/README.md

 ### Agent

 Agent is a Concept defining a self-directed locus of activity.
 An Agent is an actor that has identify (it can be distinguished among all other Agents), agency (within its bounded context, it exhibits independent activity), concurrency (it carries out its activity in parallel with all other Agents), and state (it can act and react to as well as alter the state of its contex and/or its internal condition).
 Agents are typically organized into societies that collaborate with one another around the state space of a shared collection of Concepts as defined by a Blackboard; those societies of agents are typically further organized into nearly independent, hierarchical layers.
 Agents may communicate directly with one another via synchronous and/or asynchronous channels.
 An Agent is partly emphemeral (meaning that its state is vibrantly active during its lifetime) and partly permanant (meaning that some internal state may be preserved across invocations of the Agent).
 The concurrent behavior of an Agent is made manifest at deployment; at the logical level, an Agent neither assumes nor provides any intrinsic mechanisms for threading or for synchronization.
 The primary responsibility of an Agent is to reify an independent activity.

     methods:

         activity

         start
         stop
         pause

         isAlive
         status

         signal
         connect

 This base class serves to define the essence of every well-formed Agent.
 As such, its specification is minimal; it is expected to have subclasses that provide attributes, implementations of these base methods, and additional methods.
 Type checking of parameters, sources, messages, and channels are strictly enforced.

 ## Inherent Concepts

-There are sixty-three abstractions organized in eleven categories that build on Self's foundational abstractions and collectively which provide a common vocabulary at a slightly higher level of abstraction for the purpose of making various important systemic patterns manifest.
+There are seventy-nine abstractions organized in eleven categories that build on Self's foundational abstractions and collectively which provide a common vocabulary at a slightly higher level of abstraction for the purpose of making various important systemic patterns manifest.

     Meta Organizational
     Identification